Museum of Ancient Iran: The building

-Features
+Collection

-The oldest part of the museum, built by hand is made of quartz stones found in the basin of the river Kashaf Rud east of the city of Mashhad.
-The stones are more than a million years old.
-In this section, you will also find a treasure trove of Gilan province also of near Mahabad, which goes back to 200 to 700 thousand years ago.
-From middle Paleolithic period, which coincides with the emergence of Neanderthal human in Iran, also remains of interesting tools made of pyrite or remains of animal fossil fountains, found in caves in Zagros Mountains and central Iranian Plateau like the caves of Bisotun and Khorramabad which are put on show in the museum.
+The oldest part of the museum, built by hand is made of quartz stones found in the Kashafrud Basin east of the city of Mashhad.
+From the Middle Paleolithic period, which coincides with the emergence of Neanderthals in Iran, also remains of interesting tools made of pyrite or remains of animal fossil fountains, found in caves in Zagros Mountains and central Iranian Plateau like the caves of Bisotun and Khorramabad which are put on display in the museum.

 In the New Paleolithic period, which corresponds with the expansion of modern human intelligence in Iran, the construction of a blade of tools became common place.
 The oldest human remains discovered in Iran are seen in this section, which is known for its tooth.
-This tooth is the oldest remains of human fossils in Iran, which has been directly narrated and discovered in a cave, near Kermanshah, called Wazma.
-This small Asian tooth, which is related to a nine-year-old child, belonged to 20–25 thousand years ago was discovered by gamma-ray spectroscopy.
+This tooth is the oldest remains of human fossils in Iran, which was discovered in a cave near Kermanshah called Wezmeh.
+This small Asian tooth, which is related to a nine-year-old child, dates back 20–25 thousand years ago and was discovered by gamma-ray spectroscopy.

 In the new Paleolithic period, making bone tools and using personalized decorations such as pillow pendants, animal teeth, and flowers were also common in Iran.
 One of the most important places of this period is the cave named Yafteh in Lorestan province which displays many of these objects in the museum hall.
 Some examples of hybrid instruments, the application of stratification, and the preservation of foodstuffs from the Ali Tappeh cave in Mazandaran and Shalom cave in Ilam which are associated to the Metamorphosed Rock period can also be seen in the museum.